SpaceX Mars colonization program: First missions

 Musk has stated that Starship's earliest possible Mars landing could have been 2022, and that a crewed mission to Mars would take place no earlier than 2029.
-SpaceX's early missions to Mars will involve small fleets of Starship spacecraft, funded by public–private partnerships.
+It was intended that SpaceX's early missions to Mars would involve small fleets of Starship spacecraft, funded by public–private partnerships.

-SpaceX has stated that it plans to build a crewed base on Mars which it hopes will grow into a self-sufficient colony.
-Before any people are transported to Mars, a number of cargo missions would be undertaken in order to transport equipment, habitats and supplies.
+SpaceX has stated that it planned to build a crewed base on Mars which it hoped would grow into a self-sufficient colony.
+Before any people were transported to Mars, a number of cargo missions would be undertaken in order to transport equipment, habitats and supplies.
 Equipment that would accompany the early groups would include "machines to produce fertilizer, methane and oxygen from Mars' atmospheric nitrogen and carbon dioxide and the planet's subsurface water ice" as well as construction materials to build transparent domes for growing crops.
-As of September 2024, SpaceX planned to launch five uncrewed Starships to Mars during the next available Earth–Mars transfer window in 2026.
+The company planned to synthesize methane from subsurface water and atmospheric carbon dioxide with the Sabatier reaction to produce enough fuel for return journeys, and to use similar technologies on Earth to create carbon-neutral propellant.
+In September 2024, SpaceX planned to launch five uncrewed Starships to Mars during the next available Earth–Mars transfer window in 2026.

-Musk's plans for the first crewed Mars mission state that it will consist of approximately 12 people, with goals to "build and troubleshoot the propellant plant and Mars Base Alpha power system" and establish a "rudimentary base".
+In 2016, Musk's plans for the first crewed Mars mission were that it would consist of approximately 12 people, with goals to "build and troubleshoot the propellant plant and Mars Base Alpha power system" and establish a "rudimentary base".
+It is unclear to what extent, if any, these plans have been updated following announcements that Tesla's Optimus robot would go to Mars before humans.

-The company plans to synthesize methane from subsurface water and atmospheric carbon dioxide with the Sabatier reaction so that it can produce enough fuel for return journeys, and use similar technologies on Earth to create carbon-neutral propellant.

 Populating Mars

-People at SpaceX wearing t-shirts with Occupy Mars written on them.
-Colonization will depend on many people settling with the harsh reality of Mars, as pointed out by Elon Musk presenting SpaceX's colonial approach.

-SpaceX hopes to begin sending colonists once infrastructure is established on Mars and launch costs from Earth are reduced.
+SpaceX hoped to begin sending colonists once infrastructure was established on Mars and launch costs from Earth were reduced.
 After the first few crewed Mars landings, Musk has suggested that the number of people sent to Mars could be rapidly increased.
-Musk's timeline for the colonization of Mars involves a first crewed mission as early as 2029 and the development of a self-sustaining colony by 2050.
+Musk's timeline for the colonization of Mars involved a first crewed mission as early as 2029 and the development of a self-sustaining colony by 2050.

-A successful colonization, with a human presence established on Mars, expanding over many decades, would ultimately involve many more economic actors than SpaceX.
+A successful colonization, with a human presence established on Mars expanding over many decades, would ultimately have involved many more economic actors than SpaceX.
 Musk stated in 2024 that being able to make use of local resources on Mars would be essential for establishing a self-sustaining colony, and that SpaceX intended a colony to develop self-sufficiency in "seven to nine years".
-Current proposals include harvesting CO2 from the atmosphere and splitting into its components.
-This would involve using O_{2} as well as CH_{4} for fuel production, and specifically the O_{2} in addition to nitrogen (the second-most common gas in the Martian atmosphere) for providing breathable air.
+Proposals included harvesting CO2 from the atmosphere and splitting it into its components.
+This would have involved using O_{2} as well as CH_{4} for fuel production, and also using O_{2} with the addition of nitrogen (the second-most common gas in the Martian atmosphere) to provide breathable air.

-The program aims to send a million people to Mars using 1000 Starships launched during Mars launch windows, which occur approximately every 26 months.
-The journeys would require 80 to 150 days of transit time, averaging approximately 115 days (for the nine synodic periods occurring between 2024 and 2041).
+The program aimed to send a million people to Mars, using 1000 Starships launched during Mars launch windows which occur approximately every 26 months.
+The journeys would have required 80 to 150 days of transit time, averaging approximately 115 days (for the nine synodic periods occurring between 2024 and 2041).